The EU’s country-by-country reporting rules in short

 Reputational risk

 Tax compliance is increasingly scrutinized by tax administrations.
-However, public expectations go beyond mere compliance and companies need to reflect on how their tax stories, as revealed by public reporting, can help them build public, employee and stakeholder trust.
-Tax policy is increasingly understood as a way of tackling inequality, reducing income gaps and ensuring better distributed corporate wealth.
+However, public expectations go beyond mere compliance, and companies need to reflect on how their tax stories, as revealed by public reporting, can help them build - or at the very least not damage - public, employee and stakeholder trust.
+Tax policy is increasingly understood as a way of tackling inequality, reducing income gaps and ensuring better-distributed corporate wealth.
 Public awareness of the issue has put tax justice firmly on the agenda, providing trade unions and NGOs an impetus to push for heightened transparency and action.
 When this is not done adequately, corporations run great risk of major reputational damage, both internally and externally, and additional costs.

 Effective tax positioning does not stop with reporting and goes well beyond compliance.
 It requires continued communications; transparent, data-driven reporting; and meaningful engagement with key stakeholders, including trade unions and NGOs.
 This is particularly relevant in Europe, where the EU has a solid tax-transparency framework that seeks to fight tax fraud, modernize value-added tax and re-level the playing field, openly tackling unfair tax competition beyond European borders.
-Transparency expectations are not limited to Europe but are being embedded in upcoming accounting standards with the International Ethics Standards Board for Accountants’ (IESBA) revision of the code of ethics for professional accountants addressing tax planning and related services.
-Under the IESBA’s current draft, accountants should advise organizations “to provide full transparency about the tax planning arrangement to the relevant tax authorities.”
+Transparency expectations are not limited to Europe but have been embedded in accounting standards with the International Ethics Standards Board for Accountants’ (IESBA) latest revision of the code of ethics for professional accountants addressing tax planning and related services.
+The latest version of the IESBA document provides “an ethical framework in the public interest to guide professional accountants in making judgments and decisions when providing tax planning or related services.”

 Additional consequences for business

-Tax transparency is a key issue for environmental, social and governance (ESG) ratings agencies, and companies are evaluated, among other things, on their corporate tax gap and revenue reporting transparency.
+Tax transparency is a key issue for environmental, social and governance (ESG) ratings agencies, and companies are evaluated on their corporate tax gap and revenue reporting transparency, among other things.
 Tax controversies may result in ESG rating downgrades linked to the risk of regulatory action and public scrutiny.
 Rating downgrades may lead to exclusion from ESG indices and passive funds, with impacts on the financial performance and liquidity of securities.
-Companies may also find that they come under shareholder pressure regarding tax disclosures, with several examples in recent years of annual general meeting resolutions proposed by NGOs with the support of several European institutional investors.
+Companies may also find that they come under shareholder pressure regarding tax disclosures, with several examples in recent years of annual general meeting resolutions proposed by NGOs with the support of several European institutional

 Impact on executive remuneration